Turntide Technologies: Fundraising

-Turntide won a 2020 Gold Edison Award and 2020 Product of the Year from Environmental and Energy Leader.

 In September 2020, Amazon awarded Turntide an investment as part of its first round of five Climate Pledge Fund investments.
 At that time, Turntide also announced investment from Future Shape, the fund led by Nest founder Tony Fadell.
 Then in March 2021, Turntide announced it had raised funds from Bill Gates' Breakthrough Energy Ventures, Robert Downey Jr.'s climate fund FootPrint Coalition, Fifth Wall Capital, and Keyframe Capital.
 It also announced that it had acquired building automation company Riptide.

-Fast Company also named Turntide one the World's Most Innovative Companies for 2021 in the Energy category.